Institutional Debt Holder Governance

 54 Pages Posted: 7 Dec 2018 Last revised: 5 May 2020

-Using data on the universe of US‐based mutual funds, we find that two out of five fund families hold corporate bonds of firms in which they also own an equity stake.
-We show that the greater the fraction of debt a fund family holds in a given firm, the greater its propensity to vote in line with the interests of firm debt holders at shareholder meetings.
-In addition, portfolio firms tend to make corporate decisions that appear more in the interests of debt holders than shareholders when mutual fund companies hold more of their debt as compared to their equity.
+Using data on the universe of US-based mutual funds, we find that two out of five fund families hold corporate bonds of firms in which they also own an equity stake.
+We show that the greater the fraction of debt a fund family holds in a given firm, the greater its propensity to vote in line with the interests of firm debt holders at shareholder meetings, even when against ISS recommendation.
+Voting has direct policy consequences as firms that receive more votes in favor of creditors make corporate decisions more in line with the interests of debt holders.

 Keywords: corporate governance, institutional investors, agency costs of debt